The use of logos does not connote endorsement by the Department of Commerce of the organizations’ views, products, or services.

 The Chamber of Commerce Uruguay-USA, founded in 1934, is an independent, non-profit organization whose main objective is the promotion of trade and investment between the United States and Uruguay.
 At present, the Chamber has more than 100 members representing the American business presence in Uruguay.
 AmCham Uruguay is one of the largest bi-national Chambers in Uruguay and it is exclusively financed via member contributions.

 The Coimbatore District Small Industries Association (CODISSIA) was established in the year 1969 with strength of 40 members.
 Today the organization has grown and serves more than 5200 members.
 CODISSIA has made a significant contribution towards building a strong and stable industrial city in Coimbatore.
 CODISSIA focuses on small-scale industries and has made a mark at the District /State and National level.
 The Association renders guidance and help to the new entrepreneurs to identify products, preparation of project reports, getting financial assistance from banks etc. and licenses from various departments.
-The Association also organizes trade fairs such as:

 The Guatemalan-American Chamber of Commerce is a non profit, non-religious, non-government association whose main purpose is to promote and strengthen trade and investment between Guatemala and the United States.
 We work to improve business climate in Guatemala and defend rule of law.
 Our core objectives always include the defense of intellectual property rights, fight contraband, and promote business social responsibility, among others.
 We currently have 496 members, making us the largest bi-national chamber of commerce in the country.
 We are an opinion leader, making solid and objective pronouncements on issues that concern international trade.